 You and your partner should have a good balance between passive and active dates with each other.

 Passive dates are the dates where you enjoy spending time with each other in a call watching a movie or playing a game together.

 Passive dates are really good as they help you to unwind from the stress and chaos of the world around you.

-The other side to this would be active date.
-On active dates you and your partner focus on creating something together.
+The other side to this would be an active date.
+On active dates, you and your partner focus on creating something together.
 Making time to learn more about each other as individuals and as a couple.

 No matter how long you have been dating you can still learn more about your partner.

 This is probably one of the most important you should do.
 Planning a meet-up shows commitment because you and your partner are actively creating a future together.